pklada/petelada-com/_posts/2015-1-31-css-only-toggle.markdown

 {% endhighlight %}
 </div>

 The key part here is the `:checked ~ .tgl_body` line.
-What this does, is when the `input` element has a state of `:checked`, the elements within the `.tgl_body` class take on the defined rules.
+The means that when the `input` element has a state of `:checked`, the elements within the `.tgl_body` class take on the defined rules.
 Notice the `~` selector, which selects, in this case, the `.tgl_body` class only if it is preceeded by a `:checked` element.

 Its important to note that clicking anywhere on the parent `<label>` element will cause the child `<input>` element to either check or uncheck.
 This is native behavior of HTML.

 When these rules come into play, the background sections, as well as the switch, animate either left or right.
 I of course defined some transitions on the `switch` and `bgd` elements in order to have them animate properly.
-The satisfying 'bounce' effect is gained by using a cubic-bezier curver, rather than an ease or linear curve.
+The satisfying 'bounce' effect is gained by using a cubic-bezier curve, rather than an ease or linear curve.

 <div class="code-block">
 <span class="code-block_title">SCSS</span>